jaeksoft/opensearchserver/src/doc/en/documentation/plugins/wordpress.md

     }
 ```

-## At query time
+## At querying time

 ### Filter **oss_search**

 * Description: called before submitting a query to OpenSearchServer.
 * Parameter: `$oss_query`: a query built using the configuration made on the admin page.
-* Example: can be used to customize the query, for instance by forcing filtering on a particular value.
+* Example: can be used to customize the query -- for instance by forcing filtering on a particular value.

 ### Filter **oss_search_getsearchfacet_without_each_facet**

 * Description: called when building queries to get facets.
 * Parameter: `$oss_query`
-* Example: can be used to customize the query, for instance by forcing filtering on a particular value.
+* Example: can be used to customize the query --for example by forcing filtering on a particular value.

 ### Filter **oss_facets_slugs**

 * Description: called when writing slugs used as links for the facets.
-* Parameters: `$facetsSlugs`: slugs built using the facets' names, or using specific slugs values configured on the admin page.
+* Parameters: `$facetsSlugs`: slugs built either using the facets' names, or using specific slugs values configured on the admin page.
 * Example: can be used to override slugs, for instance by drawing them from a particular XML file.

 # Translations

-If you created some translation file for your own language please feel free to submit it to us.
-We will be glad to add it to the Plugin and add your name on this page.
+If you created translation files in your own language, please send them to us.
+We will gladly add them to the plugin and list your name on this page.

 _Serbian translation provided by Ogi Djuraskovic [http://firstsiteguide.com](http://firstsiteguide.com)_.